BozzonMX/kaiser/README.md

-# KAISER A WEB APPLICATION FOR ALGORITHMS VISUALIZATION AND EXERCISES OF COMPUTER ENGINEERING
+# KAISER A WEB APPLICATION FOR ALGORITHM VISUALIZATION AND EXERCISES OF COMPUTER ENGINEERING

 This project it's open-source, feel free to fork it, edit it and distribute it.